Niels-Frederik/MiniTwit/API/SLA.md

 The following metrics are to be expected of the users of Minitwit to be guaranteed:

 * Monthly Uptime Percentage: 100%
-* Response time on POST requests: from ~0.0250s to ~1.02s
+* Response time on POST requests: responsese time varying from ~0.0250s to ~1.02s
-* Response time on GET requests: from ~16.8s to ~35.2s
+* Response time on GET requests: maximum response time of 100ms